cyyynthia/jscert/README.md

 cat.
 While the lib should be working for *valid* data, it lacks on proper hardening of the parsing bits and proper data validation/error handling, so maliciously crafted bits of data may cause some damage.

-I plan to, in the future, try this lib against a fuzzer and make sure it's as safe as I can get it to be.
+I may, in the future, try this lib against a fuzzer and make sure it's as safe as I can get it to be.
+For now, only use the lib with data you trust!!

 ## Install
 Soon:tm: